 If you are unable to pass your required qualifying examinations within the time to degree established for your degree program, you may be subject to dismissal from your program.

 Identifying Your Dissertation Committee: As you begin to refine a topic for your dissertation, you will identify an advisor who will chair your dissertation committee.
 At the same time, you and your chair will identify members of The Claremont Colleges to comprise your committee.
-A committee must be established and reported to the Registrar’s Office on a Designation or Change of Dissertation Committee form (available on the Registrar’s Form Index) or as part of the Advancement to Candidacy process.
+A committee must be established and reported to the Registrar’s Office on a Designation or Change of Dissertation Committee form (available on the Forms webpage) or as part of the Advancement to Candidacy process.
 It is this committee which will approve your dissertation proposal and advance you to candidacy.

 Be sure your dissertation committee complies with CGU policies and that any changes to your committee membership are reported to the Registrar’s Office using the Designation or Change of Dissertation Committee form.